enghausen/0x06-exercises/README.md

 # Exercise 0x06
-The Danish police wants and new fleet management system (FMS) to optimize patrolling in the different districts.
+The Danish Police wants and new fleet management system (FMS) to optimize patrolling in the different districts.

-Requirements
+**Requirements**
-Given a fleet of vehicles, the system shall be capable of identifying the vehicle nearest to a location provided by the user in the format LAT LNG , (e.g. 56.13466783419156 10.205487752946347 )
+Given a fleet of _vehicles_, the system shall
+- be capable of identifying the vehicle nearest to a location provided by the user in the format LAT LNG , (e.g. `56.13466783419156 10.205487752946347`)

 Each patrol car is described by the following data
 - Make (e.g. Volkwagen, Volvo or Ford)